iManagement

 • Intensity and regularity of flight activity

-• Bees returning with pollen (strong indicator of open brood)
+• Bees returning with pollen (strong indication of open brood)

 • Unusual odours

-• Debris and residues observed on the drawer provide valuable information on colony dynamics and health.
+• Hive debris and other residues observed on the varroa insert board provide valuable information on colony dynamics and health.

 Interpretation

-In the vast majority of situations, careful observation already allows conclusions about:
+In the vast majority of situations, careful observation already allows you to deduce:

-⇒ Very often, this step alone is sufficient and makes opening unnecessary.
+⇒ Very often, this step is sufficient and makes opening unnecessary.

 Learn more: